 Our Neighbors are as Welcoming as We are.

 The one-and-only Dollywood is just a short drive from downtown Gatlinburg.
 The rides are wild, and the music never ends in this incredible 150-acre theme park in nearby Pigeon Forge.
-In 2012, the $20 million Wild Eagle roller coaster was added, the first steel-wing coaster in America.
 After experiencing Dollywood’s incredible selection of unforgettable rides and shows, don’t forget its Splash Country Water Adventure Park.
 Only 13 minutes from Gatlinburg, Dollywood welcomes more than 2.5 million visitors a year, making it one of the most popular places to visit in Tennessee and an essential part of your vacation.

 Dinner shows and the Stampede Show

 Interested in dinner and a show?
-On your visit to the Smoky Mountain region, there will be plenty of fun opportunities to combine the two, including Dolly Parton’s Stampede Show, the Great Smoky Mountain Murder Mystery Show and the Dolly’s Lumberjack Adventure.
+On your visit to the Smoky Mountain region, there will be plenty of fun opportunities to combine the two, including Dolly Parton’s Stampede Show and the Dolly Parton’s Celebration.
 Depending on which direction you’re coming from, you might pass through Pigeon Forge on your way to downtown Gatlinburg and Great Smoky Mountains National Park.
 It’s almost always showtime in Pigeon Forge, with about a dozen theatres presenting as many as 20 shows every day.
 With concerts, musicals, variety shows, comedy and magic, Pigeon Forge is one of the most entertaining places to visit in Tennessee.
 Whether you love Broadway showtunes, country, rock, gospel or plain old family-friendly humor, there’s a curtain going up on big performances every night.

 Area attractions also include the Old Mill, powered by a gigantic, ancient waterwheel and still churning out meal and flour on the Little Pigeon River.